 Though it burns me to admit this, I recently made this travel mistake as an extremely experienced traveler.
 I checked the requirements and got it wrong!

 On route to Vietnam, to my horror, the research that I had done was incorrect.
 The sites I used that I thought were The Vietnamese Embassy were all “broker” sites with duff info.
 The bottom line for us is I could travel on my UK Passport; Brian could not go on his US passport.
 Why?
 The “Visa on Arrival,” while valid, is only an option when you pre-apply.

-If you are traveling to a country that requires a visa and you do not have it will likely be denied boarding.
+If you are traveling to a country requiring a visa and not having it, it will likely be denied boarding.

 2. Failing to Check Immunization Requirements for Each Country